simgeecnr/simgeecnr/README.md

 I'm Simge Cinar, an industrial engineer with a passion for statistics and machine learning.
 Currently pursuing a master's degree in Statistics and Machine Learning in Sweden, I am enthusiastic about applying analytical techniques to solve real-world problems.
 This GitHub repository serves as a showcase of my projects, skills, and interests.

+## Education

+- Bachelor of Science in Industrial Engineering, Bilkent University, 2019-2023
+- Master of Science in Statistics and Machine Learning, Linköping University, 2023-2025

 <!--
 **simgeecnr/simgeecnr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.